kennygrant/bestiary/packages.md

 package x
 ```

 where x is the package name.
 The name should be short, explicit and avoid punctuation - see [Package Names](https://blog.golang.org/package-names) on the Go blog.
-The line preceeding the package declaration can be used to document the package - typically this will be done in the most important file in the package, the one which has the same name as the package itself.
+The line preceding the package declaration can be used to document the package - typically this will be done in the most important file in the package, the one which has the same name as the package itself.

 ## Packages vs Dirs